 Day 10 – SCUBA DIVING IN SANTA MARTA OR TAYRONA

 We booked through Caribbean Pro Dive and I really can’t rate these guys highly enough.
-For 15o,000 pesos (just over £40) we got a two tank dive, transport, snacks and our own boat / dive master to ourselves!
+For 150,000 pesos (just over £40) we got a two tank dive, transport, snacks and our own boat / dive master to ourselves!
 Plus we were given all the brilliant underwater photos free of charge.
 Visibility isn’t great and the current was strong but the marine life was really diverse.
-We saw a plethora of fish, from clown fish to angel fish, lobster, Moray eels and our second dive took us to a small wreck.
+We saw a huge schools of fish, from clown fish to angel fish, a big lobster, Moray eels and our second dive took us to a small wreck.
 I didn’t receive any discount or incentive for writing about these guys, I just found them really friendly and professional.

 Day 11 – FLY TO MEDILLIN AND TAKE THE FREE CITY TOUR